Painting with Light to Capture Decisive Moments

 I had plenty of ideas in my mind that I wanted to execute.
 I called my friend Ali AlKhayat and explained the concepts to him, and he agreed to be my model for the day.

 I started with nighttime cinematic headshots on my balcony located on the second floor.
-I chose the location because there were many lights from multiple stores along the distance, which I anticipated would look lovely as a blurred background.
-Shooting nighttime's cinematic headshot should be on high-story buildings with lights in the background.
-Otherwise, it'll be completely dark or black and lose the cinematic headshot's beauty.
+I picked this spot because the lights from stores in the distance created a beautiful blurred background.
+It's best to shoot from high buildings with lights in the background to get great nighttime headshots.
+Otherwise, the scene will be too dark, and you will miss the beauty of the cinematic headshots.

 The Gear I Used